SKIP TO PAGE CONTENT

 What is the FAFSA?

-To apply for federal student aid, such as federal grants, loans, and work-study, you need to complete the Free Application for Federal Student Aid (FAFSA).
+To apply for federal student aid, such as federal grants, loans, and work study, you need to complete the FAFSA.
 Completing and submitting the FAFSA is free and easier than ever, and it gives you access to the largest source of financial aid to pay for college.

 Apply for the FAFSA